prototypefund/reproducible-website/_docs/timezones.md

 In the context of reproducible builds, it's best if time strings all contain timezone information.
-A fallback option is to assume they are all specificied as UTC.
+A fallback option is to assume they are all specified as UTC.

-If times trings without timezone specification are parsed in the timezone of the build system, hard to understand behavior might happen.
+If time strings without timezone specification are parsed in the timezone of the build system, hard to understand behavior might happen.
-An example is extra hours when doing time computations accross two days with different daylight saving changes.
+An example is extra hours when doing time computations across two days with different daylight saving changes.
 As different timezones have different policies, one user might get different results depending on the timezone used to perform the build.